-The ISFORMULA Function in Excel is an Information function.
-It will test a specified cell to see if it contains a formula and if it does contain a formula then it will return TRUE, else, it will return FALSE.
+The ISFORMULA Function is categorized under Excel Information functions.
+It will test a specified cell to see if it contains a formula.
+If it does contain a formula, then it will return TRUE.
+If not, then it will return FALSE.
 The ISFORMULA function was introduced in MS Excel 2013.
 The purpose of the function is to show the formula, if any, contained in the cell.

 The ISFORMULA function uses the following argument:

-- Reference (required argument) – It is a reference to the cell we wish to test.
-Reference in the formula can be a cell reference, a formula, or a name that refers to a cell.
+- Reference (required argument) – This is a reference to the cell we wish to test.
+The reference in the formula can be a cell reference, a formula, or a name that refers to a cell.